Skip to main content

 With the new pages in place, the routing needs to be fixed.
 The application's routing scheme has two levels: a base page level and a sub-page level.
 As such, each of our routes has one of the following formats: /base-page or /base-page/sub-page.

-At the base page level, we want to have three different pages: TabsPage, LoginPage, and StartPage.
+At the base page level, we want to have four different pages: TabsPage, LoginPage, StartPage, and UnlockPage.
 We also want the default route (/) to be the StartPage.
 Update the src/router/index.ts accordingly.

 src/router/index.ts